Oxford Lane Capital (NASDAQ:OXLC) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of Oxford Lane Capital (NASDAQ:OXLC) from a buy rating to a hold rating in a report issued on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Oxford Lane Capital (NASDAQ:OXLC) from a buy rating to a hold rating in a report released on Wednesday, Zacks.com reports.

-Oxford Lane Capital (NASDAQ:OXLC) last posted its quarterly earnings data on Tuesday, May 11th.
-The investment management company reported $0.47 EPS for the quarter.
-The company had revenue of $36.10 million during the quarter.
+Oxford Lane Capital (NASDAQ:OXLC) last issued its quarterly earnings data on Tuesday, May 11th.
+The investment management company reported $0.47 earnings per share (EPS) for the quarter.
+The company had revenue of $36.10 million for the quarter.

-In related news, major shareholder Eagle Point Credit Management sold 35,794 shares of Oxford Lane Capital stock in a transaction that occurred on Thursday, June 17th.
-The stock was sold at an average price of $25.01, for a total value of $895,207.94.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Over the last ninety days, insiders sold 125,158 shares of company stock worth $3,133,917.
+In related news, major shareholder Eagle Point Credit Management sold 24,574 shares of the firm’s stock in a transaction that occurred on Monday, June 28th.
+The stock was sold at an average price of $25.02, for a total transaction of $614,841.48.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Insiders have sold 125,158 shares of company stock valued at $3,133,917 in the last ninety days.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Citigroup Inc. acquired a new position in Oxford Lane Capital in the first quarter valued at approximately $32,000.
-BDO Wealth Advisors LLC acquired a new position in Oxford Lane Capital in the first quarter valued at approximately $71,000.
-Engineers Gate Manager LP acquired a new position in Oxford Lane Capital in the fourth quarter valued at approximately $67,000.
-Susquehanna International Group LLP acquired a new position in Oxford Lane Capital in the fourth quarter valued at approximately $79,000.
-Finally, Squarepoint Ops LLC acquired a new position in Oxford Lane Capital in the first quarter valued at approximately $114,000.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in OXLC.
+Citigroup Inc. acquired a new stake in Oxford Lane Capital during the first quarter worth approximately $32,000.
+Engineers Gate Manager LP acquired a new stake in Oxford Lane Capital in the fourth quarter valued at approximately $67,000.
+BDO Wealth Advisors LLC acquired a new stake in Oxford Lane Capital in the first quarter valued at approximately $71,000.
+Susquehanna International Group LLP acquired a new stake in Oxford Lane Capital in the fourth quarter valued at approximately $79,000.
+Finally, Squarepoint Ops LLC acquired a new stake in Oxford Lane Capital in the first quarter valued at approximately $114,000.

 About Oxford Lane Capital